Bethany Mota: Music

 On October 13, 2014, she released a single, "Need You Right Now", with producer-vocalist Mike Tompkins.
 The song debuted in the Danish top 40 record chart Tracklisten at number thirty.
 On February 10, 2015, the official music video was released on Tompkin's YouTube channel.
 On May 4, 2015, in an interview at YouTube's 10th anniversary's YT Fan Meet Up, Mota confirmed she is working on new music and possibly her debut studio album.
 In June 2015, a video of Bethany Mota singing "Flashlight" on Kurt Hugo Scheneider's YouTube channel was released, which has since amassed over 24 million views.
 In August 2015, Mota wrote her own song, "Be Who You Wanna Be", and uploaded it on her YouTube channel.

 Other ventures

 In January 2014, she embarked on a tour called the "Motavatour", across the United States.
 In March 2014, Mota reported on the Nickelodeon Kids' Choice Awards for Entertainment Tonight.
 Mota also served as a guest judge in season 13 of Project Runway.
-On September 4, 2014, Mota was announced as a competitor on Dancing with the Stars – season 19.
+On September 4, 2014, Mota was announced as a competitor on the nineteenth season of Dancing with the Stars.
 She paired with five-time champion Derek Hough.
 Mota and Hough reached the finals but were eliminated on Night 1, finishing in 4th place.
 She has also given talks in October 2015 about anti-bullying as part of National Bullying Prevention Month.
 In 2016, it was announced that Mota would be publishing her first book, a memoir called Make Your Mind Up: My Guide to Finding Your Own Style, Life, and Motavation!.
 Mota recently joined UNICEF Kid Power as a brand ambassador Kid Power Champion.